fhrt811/FoodDelivery/README.md

 in notebooks create a folder 'Data' and in data folder add the csv file for the project, and all the jupyter notebook task like EDA and FE will be performed in this notebooks folder
 ```
 ```
-Create a .gitignore file in main folder
+Create a .gitignore file in main folder and add environment name in .gitignore file
 ```
 ```
 Create a folder src